multi-coop/datami-website-content/texts/en/landing/landing-offer.md

         </div>
         <div class="card-content is-size-6-touch">
           <p class="mb-2 has-text-weight-bold">
-            You already have one or several csv files, but you would need some help to set up Datami ?
+            You already have one or several files (tables or else) you would like to valorize on your website, but you would need some help to set up Datami ?
           </p>
           <p class="mb-2">
             We can help you to configure Datami and to realize your datavisualisation project.
           </p>
           <p class="mb-0">
-            We propose a <b>package of a few days to assist you </b>.
+            We propose a <b>package of only a few days to assist you</b>.
           </p>
         </div>
       </div>